Ankylosing spondylitis

 Imaging tests

 MRI uses radio waves and a strong magnetic field to provide more-detailed images of bones and soft tissues.
-MRI scans can reveal evidence of nonradiographic axial spondyloarthritis earlier in the disease process, but they are much more expensive.
+MRI scans can detect nonradiographic axial spondyloarthritis earlier in the disease process.
+But MRI scans are much more expensive.

 Lab tests

 There are no specific lab tests to identify ankylosing spondylitis.
-Certain blood tests can check for markers of inflammation, but many different health problems can cause inflammation.
+Certain blood tests, including erythrocyte sedimentary rate, also called sed rate, and C-reactive protein (CRP), can check for markers of inflammation, but many different health issues can cause inflammation.

 Blood can be tested for the HLA-B27 gene.
-But many people who have the gene don't have ankylosing spondylitis, and people can have the disease without having the HLA-B27 gene.
+But many people who have the gene don't have ankylosing spondylitis.
+And people who don't have the HLA-B27 gene can have the disease.

 Treatment

-The goal of treatment is to relieve pain and stiffness and prevent or delay complications and spinal deformity.
-Ankylosing spondylitis treatment is most successful before the disease causes irreversible damage.
+The goal of treatment is to relieve pain and stiffness, maintain flexibility, and prevent or slow changes to the spine.
+Ankylosing spondylitis treatment works best when it's started early before permanent damage is done.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) — such as naproxen sodium (Aleve) and ibuprofen (Advil, Motrin IB, others) — are the medicines health care providers most commonly use to treat axial spondyloarthritis and nonradiographic axial spondyloarthritis.
-These medicines can relieve inflammation, pain and stiffness, but they also might cause gastrointestinal bleeding.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) — such as naproxen sodium (Aleve) and ibuprofen (Advil, Motrin IB, others) — are the medicines healthcare professionals most commonly use to treat axial spondyloarthritis and nonradiographic axial spondyloarthritis.
+These medicines can relieve inflammation, pain and stiffness.
+They also irritate the stomach and may cause gastrointestinal bleeding.

-If NSAIDs aren't helpful, your doctor might suggest starting a tumor necrosis factor (TNF) blocker or an interleukin-17 (IL-17) inhibitor.
+If NSAIDs are not helpful, your healthcare professional might suggest starting a tumor necrosis factor (TNF) blocker or an interleukin-17 (IL-17) inhibitor.
 These medicines are injected under the skin or through an intravenous line.
 Another option is a Janus kinase (JAK) inhibitor.
-Janus kinase (JAK) inhibitors are taken by mouth.
+JAK inhibitors are taken by mouth.
 These types of medicines can reactivate untreated tuberculosis and make you more prone to infections.

 Examples of TNF blockers include:

-Interleukin-17 (IL-17) inhibitors used to treat ankylosing spondylitis include secukinumab (Cosentyx) and ixekizumab (Taltz).
-Janus kinase (JAK) inhibitors available to treat ankylosing spondylitis include tofacitinib (Xeljanz) and upadacitinib (Rinvoq).
+IL-17 inhibitors used to treat ankylosing spondylitis include secukinumab (Cosentyx), ixekizumab (Taltz) and bimekizumab (Bimzelx).
+JAK inhibitors available to treat ankylosing spondylitis include tofacitinib (Xeljanz) and upadacitinib (Rinvoq).

 Therapy

-Physical therapy is an important part of treatment and can provide a number of benefits, from pain relief to improved strength and flexibility.
+Physical therapy is a very important part of the treatment plan and can help relieve pain while improving flexibility, posture and strength.
 A physical therapist can design specific exercises for your needs.
 To help preserve good posture, you may be taught:

 Surgery

-Most people with ankylosing spondylitis or nonradiographic axial spondyloarthritis don't need surgery.
+Most people with ankylosing spondylitis or nonradiographic axial spondyloarthritis do not need surgery.
 Surgery may be recommended if you have severe pain or if a hip joint is so damaged that it needs to be replaced.

 Self care